libgdx/packr/README.md

 This step is optional.
 If you don't need it, just remove the configuration parameter to speed up packr.
 This step doesn't preserve the META-INF directory or files in the jar.

 # Caching
 Extracting and minimizing a JRE can take quite some time.
-If the `cachejre` option is used, the result of these operations is cached in the given folder, and can be reused in subsequent runs of packr.
+When using the `cachejre` option, the result of these operations are cached in the given folder, and can be reused in subsequent runs of packr.

 As of now, packr doesn't do any elaborate checks to validate the content of this cache folder.
 So if you update the JDK, or change the minimize profile, you need to empty or remove this folder manually to force a change.